kettanaito/rettime/README.md

 emitter.emit('hello', 'John')
 ```

+All event emission methods also support a typed event instance as an agument.
+Learn more in the `.createEvent()` section below.

 ### `.emitAsPromise(type[, data])`

 Emits the given event with optional data, and returns a Promise that resolves with the returned data of all matching event listeners, or rejects whenever any of the matching event listeners throws an error.